-Select the Array tool on the Modify toolbar, and the Array window (figure 5.36) to appear.
-Pick the Polar radial button, then the Select Objects button.
-Select the 0.75 diameter circle and centerline on the display screen and ENTER to return to the Array window.
+Select the Array tool on Modify toolbar the which will cause the Array window (figure 5.36) to appear.
+Pick the Polar radial button, then the Select Objects button that will allow you to select the 0.75 diameter circle and centerline on the display screen and ENTER to return to the Array window.
 Next. select the Pick Center Point Button, which brings you back to the drawing to select the center of the part.

-Figure 5.37 - Array the 0.75 circle
+Figure 5.36 - The polar array of the 0.75 circle and centerline

 Pick the center of the part by selecting the Endpoint of the centerline that is also the center of the part.
-Change the "total number" textbox to "6" and select the Preview button.
+Change the total number textbox to "6" and select the Preview button.
 The array will be shown on the display screen, along with an Array Accept, Modify or Cancel window.
 If the Circular problem looks like figure 5.37, press the Accept button and the array will be completed.
-If the Circular problem does not look like figure 5.37, press the Array process.
+If the Circular problem does not look like figure 5.37, press the Modify button repeat the array process.